European-Unified-ID/EUID-docs/README.md

 - **Distributed integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate EUIDs.

-- **Decentralized storage:** To block malicious actors, the framework provides no centralized storage of PII-to-EUID mappings.
+- **Decentralized storage:** To block malicious actors, the framework provides no centralized storage of personal data mappings.

 - **Lean infrastructure:** Infrastructure is light and inexpensive to operate.